 The agreements would effectively make it impossible for migrants to seek safety at the U.S. southern border – and endanger the lives of thousands of people fleeing violence and poverty in the Northern Triangle (El Salvador, Honduras, and Guatemala) region and other countries.

 The administration issued an interim final rule to implement the agreements with Guatemala, Honduras and El Salvador in late November.
-The U.S. has begun deporting Honduran and Salvadoran asylum seekers to Guatemala and, in the coming weeks, intends to begin deporting asylum seekers to these countries.
+The U.S. has begun deporting Honduran and Salvadoran asylum seekers to Guatemala and, in the coming weeks, intends to begin deporting asylum seekers to Honduras.

 Here's what you need to know about these dangerous agreements:

 What is a "safe third country" agreement?

 This is an agreement between two countries to better manage the flow of refugee and asylum claims at their border.
 This agreement is signed under the premise that both countries can offer asylum to people in need.
 That is not the case in the Trump administration’s agreements with Guatemala, El Salvador, and Honduras.